 Organic Grapes: Grapes add a delightful pop of color to this dish.
 They’re full of vitamin C, which can help boost the immune system.
 Cut them in half for easy eating and to make this salad family-friendly.
 New studies show that eating grapes can help improve your cognitive function (8).

-Kale: In addition to the benefits we’ve already mentioned, kale can lower your risk of cardiovascular disease due to its vast amounts of antioxidants and nutrients (9).
+Organic Kale: Besides the benefits we’ve already mentioned, kale can lower your risk of cardiovascular disease due to its vast amounts of antioxidants and nutrients (9).
 To avoid most bitterness, you can discard the stems and spines.
 Throw the remnants in your compost bin!

 You can also use unsweetened dried cherries or currants.

-Cabbage: Cabbage is another cruciferous vegetable full of antioxidants.
-(11) Antioxidants are essential because they protect your body from free radicals.
+Organic Cabbage: Cabbage is another cruciferous vegetable full of antioxidants (11).
+Antioxidants are essential because they protect your body from free radicals.
 Free radicals can damage your body’s cells, so it’s vital to eat foods that counteract these attacks!
 You can use either red or green cabbage.

-It’s fantastic on Meditteranean-inspired dishes, but it works on most salads.
+It’s fantastic on Mediterranean-inspired dishes, but it works on most salads.
 We even like using it as a marinade for veggie kabobs!

 Make Colorful Kale Quinoa Salad

-- 1 cup organic quinoa or brown rice, cooked and cooled
+- 1 cup organic tri-colored quinoa OR brown basmati rice, cooked AND cooled

 - 6 cups (8 ounces) organic shredded kale, measured after stems and spines are removed